 The following sections describe how to use these tools to examine volume shadowing virtual units and shadow set members.
 See also the VSI OpenVMS DCL Dictionary: N-Z for a full description of how to use the SHOW DEVICE command and the F\$GETDVI lexical function.
-See the VSI OpenVMS Alpha System Analysis Tools Manual and the OpenVMS VAX System Dump Analyzer Utility Manual for more information about how to use SDA on OpenVMS Alpha.
+See the VSI OpenVMS System Analysis Tools Manual for more information about how to use SDA.